Multimodal interaction

 Multimodal interaction provides the user with multiple modes of interacting with a system.
 A multimodal interface provides several distinct tools for input and output of data.

+Multimodal human-computer interaction involves natural communication with virtual and physical environments.
+It facilitates free and natural communication between users and automated systems, allowing flexible input (speech, handwriting, gestures) and output (speech synthesis, graphics).
+Multimodal fusion combines inputs from different modalities, addressing ambiguities.

+Two major groups of multimodal interfaces focus on alternate input methods and combined input/output.
+Multiple input modalities enhance usability, benefiting users with impairments.
+Mobile devices often employ XHTML+Voice for input.
+Multimodal biometric systems use multiple biometrics to overcome limitations.
+Multimodal sentiment analysis involves analyzing text, audio, and visual data for sentiment classification.
+GPT-4, a multimodal language model, integrates various modalities for improved language understanding.
+Multimodal output systems present information through visual and auditory cues, using touch and olfaction.
+Multimodal fusion integrates information from different modalities, employing recognition-based, decision-based, and hybrid multi-level fusion.

+Ambiguities in multimodal input are addressed through prevention, a-posterior resolution, and approximation resolution methods.

 Introduction

 Multimodal human-computer interaction refers to the "interaction with the virtual and physical environment through natural modes of communication", This implies that multimodal interaction enables a more free and natural communication, interfacing users with automated systems in both input and output.
 Specifically, multimodal systems can offer a flexible, efficient and usable environment allowing users to interact through input modalities, such as speech, handwriting, hand gesture and gaze, and to receive information by the system through output modalities, such as speech synthesis, smart graphics and other modalities, opportunely combined.
 Then a multimodal system has to recognize the inputs from the different modalities combining them according to temporal and contextual constraints in order to allow their interpretation.
-This process is known as multimodal fusion, and it is the object of several research works from nineties to now.
+This process is known as multimodal fusion, and it is the object of several research works from the nineties to now.
 The fused inputs are interpreted by the system.
 Naturalness and flexibility can produce more than one interpretation for each different modality (channel) and for their simultaneous use, and they consequently can produce multimodal ambiguity generally due to imprecision, noises or other similar factors.
 For solving ambiguities, several methods have been proposed.
 Finally the system returns to the user outputs through the various modal channels (disaggregated) arranged according to a consistent feedback (fission).

 The pervasive use of mobile devices, sensors and web technologies can offer adequate computational resources to manage the complexity implied by the multimodal interaction.
 "Using cloud for involving shared computational resources in managing the complexity of multimodal interaction represents an opportunity.
 In fact, cloud computing allows delivering shared scalable, configurable computing resources that can be dynamically and automatically provisioned and released".